j-dax/launch-countdown/README.md

 - [Stack Overflow](https://stackoverflow.com/) - Always helpful in understanding edge cases or expanding on other aspects (re: tailwind plugins)
 - [Mozilla Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) - Mozilla is incredible in showing how things work.
 This project utilizes some aspects of CSS that I haven't needed before (re: animations and transitions).
 - [Tailwindcss](https://tailwindcss.com/docs/hover-focus-and-other-states)
+- [SVGR](https://react-svgr.com/playground/) - This site showed me how to use svg-specific language in React.

 ## Author